jbcodeforce/kafka-studies/docs/mirrormaker.md

 tasks.max=10
 ```

-* White listed topics are set with the `source->target.topics` attribute of the replication flow and use [Java regular expression](https://www.vogella.com/tutorials/JavaRegularExpressions/article.html) syntax.
+* White listed topics are set with the `source->target.topics` attribute of the replication flow and uses [Java regular expression](https://www.vogella.com/tutorials/JavaRegularExpressions/article.html) syntax.
 * Blacklisted topics: by default the following pattern is applied:

 ```properties
 blacklist = [follower\.replication\.throttled\.replicas, leader\.replication\.throttled\.replicas, message\.timestamp\.difference\.max\.ms, message\.timestamp\.type, unclean\.leader\.election\.enable, min\.insync\.replicas]
 ```
 but can be also specified with the properties: `topics.blacklist`.
-Comma-separated lists are also supported.
+Comma-separated lists are also supported and Java regular expression.

 Internally `MirrorSourceConnector` and `MirrorCheckpointConnector` will
-create multiple tasks (up to tasks.max), `MirrorHeartbeatConnector`
+create multiple tasks (up to `tasks.max` property), `MirrorHeartbeatConnector`
 creates only one single task. `MirrorSourceConnector` will have one task per topic-partition to replicate, while `MirrorCheckpointConnector` will have one task per consumer group.
-The Kafka connect framework uses the coordinator API, with assign API and so there is no consumer group while fetching data from source topic.
-There is no call to commit() neither: the rebalancing occurs only when there is a new topic created that matches the whitelist pattern.
+The Kafka connect framework uses the coordinator API, with the `assign()` API, so there is no consumer group while fetching data from source topic.
+There is no call to `commit()` neither: the rebalancing occurs only when there is a new topic created that matches the whitelist pattern.

 ## Scenario 1: From Kafka local as source to Event Streams on Cloud as Target

-The scenario is to send the products definition in the local `products` topic and then start mirror maker to see the data replicated to the `source.products` topic in Event Streams cluster.
+The test scenario goal is to send the product definitions in the local `products` topic and then start mirror maker to see the data replicated to the `source.products` topic in Event Streams cluster.

 ![](images/local-to-es.png)

-* Set the environment variables in setenv.sh to source broker is your local cluster, and the target is event streams with its API KEY
+* Set the environment variables in `setenv.sh` script for the source broker to be your local cluster, and the target to be event streams.
+Be sure to also set Event Streams APIKEY:

 ```shell
 export KAFKA_SOURCE_BROKERS=kafka1:9092,kafka2:9093,kafka3:9094